Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct. 2020]

 Your payroll costs must remain the same as they were when you applied for funding.
 If you decrease salaries or wages, you may be required to pay back a portion of your loan.
 To be eligible for loan forgiveness, you can’t reduce the salary of any full-time employee earning less than $100,000/year by more than 25%.

-If you had to cut salaries or wages as a result of financial challenges caused by the coronavirus, you have 24 weeks to restore these salaries and wages.
+If you had to cut salaries or wages due to financial challenges caused by the coronavirus, you have 24 weeks to restore these salaries and wages.
 The 24-week period can’t extend past December 31, 2020.

 Qualified Expenses For PPP Loans